 No one expects a crisis … until it happens.
-In this video, Amy Whitfield goes over three ways to prepare for and handle a communications crisis.
+In this video, Associate Communications Vice President for the Southern Baptist Executive Committee, Amy Whitfield goes over three ways to prepare for and handle a communications crisis.

 The entire video is above, and the complete transcript is below.

 I work in communications and oftentimes we deal with crisis.
 We don’t want to, but we do.
 Here are three important parts of every crisis communication plan.

 First, know and expect you will have a crisis.
 Whether it’s a natural disaster.
 Whether it is a public issue.
 Whatever it is, crises will come.

 One of the biggest mistakes that can happen is when an organization assumes there won’t be a problem.
 And when it happens, they are not prepared.
 So know and anticipate that a crisis will occur.

 KNOW WHO YOU ARE